 The report also finds that between a measly 16% and 36% of private sector employers are closed for the federal holidays Martin Luther King Jr.’s birthday, President’s Day, Columbus Day, and Veterans Day.
 Fortunately 20% of employers claim to offer Good Friday as a holiday (sometimes as a floating holiday), the most common religious company holiday after Christmas Day.
 As for the all-important Thanksgiving Day, 72% in this poll offer the Friday after as a bonus holiday, a welcome sign for work-life-vacation balance.
 That is if you avoid the mega shopping frenzy on “Black Friday” and instead take a vacation.

-To make sure you plan ahead when it comes to the holidays this year, take the time now to track them as you do your vacations.
+To make sure you plan ahead when it comes to your official holidays this year, take the time now to track them as you do your vacations.

 Happy New Year from VacationCounts!
-Make a New Year’s resolution to maximize not just your vacation days but your company holidays too.
-Add your comments below to tell readers how you plan to leverage your holidays to take more vacation time off this year.
+Make a New Year’s resolution to maximize your vacation days and all of your official holidays too.
+Add your comments below to tell readers how you plan to leverage each company holiday to take more vacation time off this year.
+Don’t forget to sign up for the VacationCounts newsletter to receive more articles such as this to teach you to take more time off from work and from life.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.